• Skip to main content

 Jump to Recipe Print Recipe

-So let's turn up the festive tunes, and dive into this White Christmas Recipe – and make your Christmas extra special.
+Looking for a sweet and nostalgic Christmas slice recipe?
+Turn up the festive vibes, and dive into this White Christmas Recipe – and make Christmas extra special.

-• copha (copha is an Australian vegetable shortening made of more than 99% coconut oil, fmaously used in Chocolate Crackles – use coconut oil as a substitute)
+• copha (copha is an Australian vegetable shortening made of more than 99% coconut oil, famously used in Chocolate Crackles – use coconut oil as a substitute)

 • powdered milk